jahlee/CS174A_TitanicPanic/README.md

 - <b>Bump mapping</b> on the boat
 - <b>Physics</b> concepts on the boat and water movement
 - <b>Particle effects</b> for the fire

+<ins>How to run the game:</ins>
+1. Download all the files
+2a.
+If on Mac: open host.command
+2b.
+If on Windows: open host.bat
+3. Assuming the port says 8000, navigate Chrome (or browser of your choice) to the url http://localhost:8000/
+4. Have fun!